autosoft-dev/tree-sitter-docker/README.md

 ### Pre-text

 We at [CodistAI](https://codist-ai.com/) use [tree-sitter](http://tree-sitter.github.io/tree-sitter/) a lot.
-Now, it depends on c-lang to be able to function properly.
+Now, it depends on [clang](https://llvm.org/) to be able to function properly.
 When one of our team-mate used Ubuntu, they found it hard to compile some of the tree-sitter libaries (Following the instructions [here](https://github.com/tree-sitter/py-tree-sitter)) So, this little Dockerfile will let you install all the needed dependencies and then bring you right inside a iPython prompt where you can run the example code and build the libraries.